Go to main content

 You: “Well, I could do better at that…”

-Participants were also asked to self-report non-study exercise, food intake, and insulin dosing using an app on their smartphones.
+Participants were also asked to report any exercise outside of the study, food intake, and insulin dosing using an app on their smartphones.
 All participants also used some form of continuous glucose monitoring (CGM) and monitored their heart rates.
+As suspected, the largest drop in glucose levels was noted with aerobic exercise (like cycling, swimming, and jogging), followed by interval training (like sprinting and jumping rope), and then resistance training (strength training or weightlifting).

-In the T1DEXI study, participants received no specific counseling on hypoglycemia prevention.
+In the T1DEXI study, participants received no specific counseling on hypoglycemia prevention

 “The goal of the study was to collect real-world data, so while we did not want to introduce interventions that could change typical behavior, we did want participants to be aware of the potential for hypoglycemia and exercise safely,” said Robin Gal, an epidemiologist at the Jaeb Center for Health Research and the principal investigator for the T1DEXI study.

-Here are some low blood sugar prevention tips from Dr. Michael C. Riddell, professor and senior scientist at the Muscle Health Research Centre, York University in Toronto, and Michael Rickels, an adult endocrinologist at the University of Pennsylvania, who conducts research on the prevention of hypoglycemia in adults with type 1 diabetes:
+Here are some other low blood sugar prevention tips from Dr. Michael C. Riddell, professor and senior scientist at the Muscle Health Research Centre, York University in Toronto, and Michael Rickels, an adult endocrinologist at the University of Pennsylvania, who conducts research on the prevention of hypoglycemia in adults with type 1 diabetes:

-- When using automated insulin delivery (AID) systems, put them in exercise or temp target 90 minutes before the start of long-duration aerobic activities.
-Try not to snack on carbohydrates after placing them in these modes unless running low.
+• When using AID systems, put them in exercise or temp target 90 minutes before the start of long-duration aerobic activities.
+Try not to snack on carbohydrates after placing them in these modes, unless running low.

-- Vigorous aerobic activity with little-to-no insulin on board can prevent hypoglycemia.
+• Vigorous aerobic activity with little to no insulin on board can prevent hypoglycemia.

-- When exercising later in the day, wait 3-4 hours after your last meal; this minimizes how much insulin is on board.
+• When exercising later in the day, wait 3-4 hours after your last meal; this minimizes how much insulin is on board.

-- If glucose is less than 100 mg/dL prior to the start of the activity, it’s best to have some form of carbohydrate prior to initiating exercise.
+• If glucose is less than 100 mg/dL prior to the start of the activity, it’s best to have some form of carbohydrate prior to initiating exercise.

 Hyperglycemia prevention